LambdaGaming/ricochet-source-2/README.md

 # Ricochet: Source 2
- WIP project that aims to port Ricochet into S&Box.
-The plan is to make the game identical to the original, or at least as close as possible given the API and tools available.
-I started this project mainly to experiment with S&Box before I move onto more complex projects, so any changes that greatly differ from the original game are not planned.
+ Ricochet in s&box.
+The main game is complete and work has now started on making small improvements and fixing bugs.
+I started this project mainly to experiment with s&box, so major changes that greatly differ from the original game are not planned.
 Credit goes to Valve for the original game and its resources.

 # Round Types
 - Deathmatch - Normal deathmatch, each player is assigned a separate team.
 Round starts as soon as the first player joins.